MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ## Objectives

-* Configure Unity for HoloLens development
+* Learn how to configure Unity for HoloLens 2 development
-* Import assets and set up the scene
+* Learn how to build and deploy your application to HoloLens 2
-* Visualization of the spatial mapping mesh, hand meshes, and the framerate counter
+* Experience the visualization of the spatial mapping mesh, hand meshes, and the framerate counter

 ## Creating the Unity project